 No long-term testing has been performed to assess the impacts of any of these toxic substances — neither on human health nor on the environment.

-However numerous studies have been performed in animals.
-The documented effects of GMO toxicity are consistent: immune dysregulation (asthma, allergy, and inflammation); accelerated aging; infertility; dysregulation of genes associated with cholesterol synthesis, insulin regulation, cell signaling, and protein formation; as well as altered structure and function in the liver, kidney, pancreas, spleen and gastrointestinal system, still birth, birth defects, and early death.
+To date, any studies done that relate to GMOs have been performed on animals, with consistent, documented effects of GMO toxicity, including immune dysregulation (asthma, allergy, and inflammation); accelerated aging; infertility; dysregulation of genes associated with cholesterol synthesis, insulin regulation, cell signaling, and protein formation; as well as altered structure and function in the liver, kidney, pancreas, spleen and gastrointestinal system, still birth, birth defects, and early death.
 Details on a few of these animal studies can be found here.

-Why is there a lack of “thorough evaluation” for humans in the U.S.?
+Why is there a lack of thorough evaluation?

 Scientists who study genetically engineered crops are scorned if their research doesn’t promote GMOs in a positive light.
 The leading scientific journal Science Direct recently published a study showing significant conflict of interest in so-called “research” done on the health risks and nutritional assessment of genetically modified products.